Kitura/BlueSSLService/README.md

 *Note 3:* For the first two versions of the API, if your `Private key` is included in your certificate file, you can omit this parameter and the API will use the same file name as specified for the certificate file.

 *Note 4:* If you desire to customize the cipher suite used, you can do so by specifying the `cipherSuite` parameter when using one of the above initializers.
-If not specified, the default value is set to `ALL:!ADH:!EXPORT56:RC4+RSA:+HIGH:+MEDIUM:+LOW:+SSLv2:+EXP:+eNULL` on Linux.
+If not specified, the default value is set to `DEFAULT` on Linux.
 On macOS, setting of this parameter is currently not supported and attempting to set it will result in unpredictable results.
 See the example below.

 *Note 5:* If you're running on macOS, you must use the third form of `init` for the `Configuration` and provide a certificate chain file in `PKCS12` format, supplying a `password` if needed.